New Holstein High School: Sports

 New Holstein's mascot is the Husky.
 The school offers girls' and boys' soccer, mixed football, mixed track, mixed cross country, girls' volleyball, boys' and girls' basketball, girls' softball, mixed golf and boys' baseball.
+They Also CO-OP with the Fond Du Lac Cardinals and have a hockey team.
 Two sports that most schools offer in the Eastern Wisconsin Conference that New Holstein does not are tennis and swimming.

 New Holstein is the smallest school in the Eastern Wisconsin Conference.
 New Holstein's closest rivals are the Kiel Raiders.